Canada’s Olympians and Paralympians get pay raises

 "I was an athlete the last time they raised it," Christie said.
 "We went from $1,200 to $1,500 and I felt like I was the king."

+The federal government committed in the March budget to pump an extra $5 million annually into the AAP.

+Athletes didn't know until Friday exactly how that would impact the dollar amount on their cheques as they didn't receive a raise right away.

-In addition to their monthly raises, athletes are due for a bonus.
-They're eligible for retroactive pay on the increases for the government's 2017-18 fiscal year that started April 1.
+So they're also due for a bonus.
+It was announced they're eligible for retroactive pay on the increases for the 2017-18 fiscal year that started April 1.

 The 2018 Winter Olympics open Feb.
 9 in Pyeongchang, South Korea, followed by the Paralympic Games in March.